Black-capped Chickadee

 Where they nest: Tree cavities, nest boxes (4″ sq., 1-1/4″ entrance hole)

-My observations: Out of all the birds that visit our garden, I have to say Black-capped Chickadees are the most adorable.
-They are small and have very rounded bodies, especially compared to that of Mountain Chickadees which are a little more streamlined.
-Their most common call is a two-tone whistle (a high note to a lower note).
-Black-caps have a larger, darker black “cap” of features on top of their heads, which contrasts beautifully with the pristine white of the rest of their head feathers.
-Their breast feathers black-capped Chickadeeare white to cream in color.
-These little guys are very industrious, flying to sunflower-filled feeders, quickly snatching one and then flying off to a perch to bash open the hulls.
-I often have a difficult time getting decent photos of them because they’re constantly on the move.
+Black-caps have a larger, darker black “cap” on top of their heads.
+It contrasts beautifully with the pristine white of the rest of their head feathers.
+Their breast feathers are white to cream in color.
+These little guys are very industrious, flying to sunflower-filled feeders.
+They quickly snatch one, then fly off to a perch to bash open the hulls.
+I often have a difficult time getting decent photos of them since they’re constantly on the move.
 They are very tame, though, and will practically land on you while you’re trying to fill a bird feeder!
 That’s a young Black-capped Chickadee in the photo to the left.

 In this video, watch as an adult feeds its young: